axibase/atsd-use-cases/research/chicago-crime-stats/README.md

 ## A Deeper Look at Crime in Chicago

-So, what caused this drastic increase in murders in Chicago in 2016?
+What caused this drastic increase in murders in Chicago in 2016?
 Did the city experience an overall increase in crime?

 There has been a long term decrease in crime as a whole in Chicago.